What You Need to Know

 Is store-bought Pesto halal?

-Store-bought Pesto can be halal if it uses halal-certified ingredients; always check the label.
+Store-bought Pesto can be halal if it contains no non-halal ingredients, so check the label carefully.

 Can I make halal Pesto at home?